conoro/hugo.conoroneill.com/content/post/eoin-keith-barkley-marathons.md

 Update 2: The race is underway and Eoin has finished one loop.
 But I also just discovered that [Stephanie Case](https://ultrarunnergirl.com/) and [Maggie Guterl](https://twitter.com/maggatronruns?lang=en) are running too.
 If I'd known that, I'd obviously have included them in the growing list of "bad-ass women who can totally finish Barkley".
 Fingers crossed for them all, it sounds like the weather conditions are horrendous.

 Update 3: Well Barkleys 2018 is over and *no one* finished it!
 Unbelievably bad conditions meant that only one person even managed the fun run (Gary Robbins).

+{{< youtube bT2fVKpT5A8 >}}

 What an amazing effort by everyone.
 One of the last people out on the course, but DNFed, was Guillaume Calmettes.
 I listened to a [superb Billy Yang podcast](http://billyyangpodcast.libsyn.com/guillaume-calmettes-byp-011) interview with him yesterday, driving home, whilst the race was still on.
 Give it a listen.
 He'll be running [Last One Standing](https://www.sientries.co.uk/event.php?elid=Y&event_id=4476) in Florence Court in Northern Ireland in September.

 I can't wait to read Eoin's Barkley race report whenever his broken shoulder heals.
 I still think he's the man to finish it in 2019.